Skip to content

 Young people with SCD who are moving from child to adult services often find the transition difficult, and they may experience fear and distrust in navigating a new health system.

 Peer support programmes are viewed as an important way for people with SCD to self-manage their condition.
 They are also a potentially effective way for young people to navigate the move from child to adult health services.
-But we need to know whether the Sickle Cell Children and Young People Peer Mentoring Programme is:
+But we needed to know whether the Sickle Cell Children and Young People Peer Mentoring Programme was:

-The North West and South Yorkshire evaluation of the Sickle Cell Children and Young People Peer Mentoring Programme will take place across 2 stages and will focus on the following research questions:
+The North West and South Yorkshire evaluation of the Sickle Cell Children and Young People Peer Mentoring Programme took place across 2 stages and focused on the following research questions:

-- What are the factors influencing the implementation of the Peer Mentoring Programme in the North West and South Yorkshire?
-How does this vary by city region?
+1. What were the factors influencing the implementation of the Peer Mentoring Programme in the North West and South Yorkshire?
+How did this vary by city region?

-- Is the Peer Mentoring Programme offering a model of service delivery that was anticipated against set objectives and is this acceptable to mentors and mentees?
+2. Did the Peer Mentoring Programme offer a model of service delivery that was anticipated against set objectives and was this acceptable to mentors and mentees?

-- What are mentees’ and mentors’ experiences of the Peer Mentoring Programme and how has this impacted individuals’ health and wellbeing and related areas such as awareness raising?
+4. What were mentees’ and mentors’ experiences of the Peer Mentoring Programme and how did this impact individuals’ health and wellbeing and related areas such as awareness raising?

 Stage 1: Sense-making and mapping

-- We will interview service leads and other stakeholders involved in introducing the programme in each city region (Manchester, Sheffield, and Liverpool).
+• We interviewed service leads and other stakeholders involved in introducing the programme in each city region (Manchester, Sheffield, and Liverpool).

-- We will use something called the ‘Ripple Effects Model’ (REM) to identify activities and outputs from the programme, as well as to find out what the intended, and unintended, consequences are.
+• We used something called the ‘Ripple Effects Model’ (REM) to identify activities and outputs from the programme, as well as to find out what the intended, and unintended, consequences were.

-- We will analyse the results of the REM activity to identify ‘impact pathways’ based on how well each pathway demonstrates change and wider impact.
-This will help us find out, for example, how many mentees were trained and the different groups of people that have been reached.
+• We analysed the results of the REM activity to identify ‘impact pathways’ based on how well each pathway demonstrated change and wider impact.
+This helped us find out, for example, how many mentees were trained and the different groups of people that had been reached.

 Stage 2: Mentor and mentee insights into implementation and impact of the Peer Mentoring Programme

-- We will invite all 30-40 service users and 8 mentors involved in the programme to be involved in data collection, as well as take part in interviews and focus groups to create ‘narratives’ explaining their experiences.
+• We invited all 30-40 service users and 8 mentors involved in the programme to be involved in data collection, as well as take part in interviews and focus groups to create ‘narratives’ explaining their experiences.

 The Sickle Cell Society requested this evaluation.